Custom Views and Segmenting your Customer Data12 Oct 2020

 As soon as you start to store data, you need a way of filtering and presenting.
 We have looked at a fairly typical customer journey and seen how Custom Views can help there.
 They are equally important when you are looking at Helpdesk (open vs closed tickets), Event management (past, present and future events), Projects you are due to start next month, and so on.
 You may even want to make some of these custom views even more obvious and accessible to your team by turning them into a tab.

 At the heart of the system, you have individual client records.
 These could be contacts or companies, depending on whether your focus is on B2B or B2C.
 From their record, you have easy access to all linked records – activities, opportunities, helpdesk tickets and so on.
 This single place gives you a full view of all interactions with that client.
 However, it would be impractical to have to navigate to individual records and then drill into subtabs to see what’s what!
 Therefore, you should not underestimate the benefit of using Custom Views to show valuable sets of data.
-It makes the difference between having a data with clear objectives, rather than a tangled mess.
+It makes the difference between having a data management strategy with clear objectives, rather than a tangled mess.

 If you’d like to learn more about custom views, why no see them in action with this Tuesday Tip video.